seandenigris/XML-Parser/repository/XML-Parser.package/XMLURI.class/README.md

-A base class for XML URIs.
-It uses the XMLURIParser to parse URIs.
+A class for XML URIs.
+It uses the XMLURIParser to parse URIs and can combine URIs using /, can decode URI paths, and can retrieve contents using XMLHTTPRequest and XMLFileHandle.